Anger Management Classes

 Q: Do I have to be a current Counseling and Wellness Center of Pittsburgh client to join?

-Q: Do I have to attend all sessions or can I drop in?
+Q: Do I have to attend all of the Anger Management Classes or can I drop in?

 Q: How do I sign up for the Anger Management Group?